USEPA/sensortoolkit/docs/source/index.rst

       * Performance metric results and comparison against target values/ranges.
       *	Save performance evaluation results, statistics, and supplemental information detailing the deployment conditions to a deployment JSON file.
 -	Create testing reports using U.S. EPA’s base-testing report template (PowerPoint file) with the `PerformanceReport` module.
--	Additional modules are included for calculating quantities (AQI, :raw-html:`PM<sub>2.5</sub>` NowCast, application of sensor correction equations, the U.S. Wide correction equation for PurpleAir sensors via Barkjohn et al. 2021, etc.) and conducting additional analysis (quality control modules for identifying outliers, invalidation of datapoints, A&B channel cleaning for PurpleAir data via Barkjohn et al. 2021, etc.)
+-	Additional modules are included for calculating quantities (AQI, :raw-html:`PM<sub>2.5</sub>` NowCast, application of sensor correction equations, the U.S. Wide correction equation for PurpleAir sensors via Barkjohn et al. 2021 [#f1]_, etc.) and conducting additional analysis (quality control modules for identifying outliers, invalidation of datapoints, A&B channel cleaning for PurpleAir data via Barkjohn et al. 2021 [#f1]_, etc.)
 -	Access to modules utilized by the `SensorEvaluation` and `PerformanceReport` for greater customization in conducting analysis.

+.. rubric:: Footnotes

+.. [#f1] Barkjohn, K. K., Gantt, B., and Clements, A. L.: Development and application of a United States-wide correction for PM2.5 data collected with the PurpleAir sensor, Atmos.
+Meas.
+Tech., 14, 4617–4637, https://doi.org/10.5194/amt-14-4617-2021, 2021.

 U.S. EPA's Performance Targets Reports
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^